 Public health nursing is the practice of promoting and protecting the health of populations using knowledge from nursing, social and public health sciences.
-The LCHD Nursing Division nurses vaccinate children and adults against disease, track down the sources of disease, help families with handicapped children, test for sexually transmitted diseases, educate teen and first-time moms, work at the Community Health Clinic, act as school nurses, and provide home health visits.
+The LCHD Nursing Division nurses vaccinate children and adults against disease, track down the sources of disease, help families with handicapped children, educate teen and first-time moms, work at the Community Health Clinic, act as school nurses, and provide home health visits.

 Breast and Cervical Cancer Program (BCCP)

 BCCP is a statewide, high-quality breast and cervical cancer screening and diagnostic program offered at no cost to eligible women in Ohio.
 Eligible women will be scheduled for services with providers in their area.
 If you live in BCCP Central Region (Union, Delaware, Licking, Fairfield, Franklin, Pickaway, Fayette, Madison, Marion, Morrow, Knox, Richland, Ashland, and Logan counties) call LCHD's BCCP staff at 1(866) 418-4963 for more information.

 BCMH assists Licking County families with children who have eligible conditions including: Chronic Pulmonary Disease, Diabetes, Juvenile Arthritis, Cystic Fibrosis, Cancer, Cleft Lip/Palate, Cerebral Palsy, Hemophilia, Spina Bifida, Hearing Loss, Heart Defects and Seizure disorders.
 Families or agencies may apply to BCMH by contacting a public health nurse at (740) 349-6535, the child’s physician, or by calling 1-800 755-GROW (4769).